matiollipt/GO-graph-definition-text-transformer/README.md

 Given that the Trainer lacks an automatic performance evaluator during training, it's crucial to integrate metrics and pass them to the Trainer object through TrainingArguments.

 For our performance assessment, we will employ the ROC/AUC score.
-To facilitate this, we will create a function to convert **predictions** (probabilities ranging from 0 to 1, inclusive, obtained from the softmax function) into **logits** (the raw output from the model with unnormalized scores).
-This transformation aligns with the explanation provided in [this Hugging Face tutorial](https://huggingface.co/docs/transformers/training).
+To facilitate this, we will create a function to convert **predictions** (probabilities ranging from 0 to 1, inclusive, obtained from the softmax function) into **logits** (the raw output from the model with unnormalized scores because all transformers models [return logits](https://huggingface.co/docs/transformers/training).
 By incorporating this custom metric, we can effectively evaluate the model's performance during the fine-tuning process.

 ```python
 from transformers import TrainingArguments